-- Comply with all EU animal welfare laws and regulations regardless of the country of production. - Implement maximum stocking density of 30kg/m2 or less.
-Thinning is discouraged if practiced and must be limited to one thin per flock. - Adopt breeds that demonstrate higher welfare outcomes: either Hubbard JA757, 787, 957, or 987; Rambler Ranger; Ranger Classic; and Ranger Gold, or others that meet the criteria of the RSPCA Broiler Breed Welfare Assessment Protocol. - Meet improved environmental standards, including at least 50 lux of light, including natural light. - Provide at least two meters of usable perch space, and two pecking substrates, per 1,000 birds. - On air quality, the maximum requirements of Annex 2.3 of the EU broiler directive, regardless of stocking density. - No use of cages or multi-tier systems. - Adopt controlled atmospheric stunning using inert gas or multi-phase systems, or effective electrical stunning without live inversion. - Demonstrate compliance with the above standards via third-party auditing and annual public reporting on progress towards this commitment.
+- Comply with all European Union (EU) animal welfare laws and regulations regardless of the country of production. - Implement maximum stocking density of 30kg/m2 or less.
+Thinning is discouraged if practiced and must be limited to one thin per flock. - Adopt breeds that demonstrate higher welfare outcomes: either Hubbard JA757, 787, 957, or 987; Rambler Ranger; Ranger Classic; and Ranger Gold, or others that meet the criteria of the RSPCA Broiler Breed Welfare Assessment Protocol. - Meet improved environmental standards, including at least 50 lux of light, including natural light. - Provide at least 2 meters of usable perch space, and two pecking substrates, per 1,000 birds. - On air quality, the maximum requirements of Annex 2.3 of the EU broiler directive, regardless of stocking density. - No use of cages or multitier systems. - Adopt controlled atmospheric stunning using inert gas or multiphase systems, or effective electrical stunning without live inversion. - Demonstrate compliance with the above standards via third-party auditing and annual public reporting on progress toward this commitment.
+Our progress is reported here.